Who we are

 Giulia Guerra, PhD Student

-Her research is focused on child linguistic and communicative development.
+Her research focuses on child linguistic and communicative development.
 She manages screening interventions in primary and secondary schools with the aim of identifying the indicators of possible difficulties of the child that can lead to Specific Learning Disorders.